jo47011/knx-converter/README.md

 > INFO: No Actor found for: 4/0/24   	using: generic	BWM_Aussen_Garage

-To find the names of your ETS components you can look into the files containing debug information about all your knx and openhab items after a 1st run of this script.
+To find the names of your ETS components you can look into the files containing debug information about all your knx and openHAB items after a 1st run of this script.

 ```python
 # files containing all information read